 You know, growing up in the eighties you could go from one style in a movie to another style, and that was okay.
 In the nineties you had to obey your niche.
 You had to follow the code and never step outside of exactly what you’re doing.
 If you do a slasher movie, you need to make it serious and scary.
 You cannot have humor and you can’t have different styles.
 That was something that was really fun in the eighties.
 What I really tried to do with Piranha was I tried to navigate between the horror, the comedy, to the action and adventure, and just get the audience with me on that roller coaster and just go through the ride of a spring break attack.

-Don’t you think there’s some kind of wrong about the term “guilty pleasure”?
-Why should you feel bad for enjoying something, especially a film that’s actually well done?
+Should you feel bad for enjoying something, especially a film that’s actually well done?